 Whilst six of the 61 NHS Trusts currently reported to have been affected are Servelec customers, their RiO Patient Administration System (PAS) was not contaminated.
 Of the six Trusts affected, Servelec manages the hosting environment of RiO for four Trusts.
 The infection of these Trusts did not compromise the Servelec hosting environment and all RiO servers remain secure.

-Throughout the attack and over the weekend, Servelec maintained a constant line of communication with its customers, including those in the healthcare sector and across its other industries such as utilities, oil and gas and other critical infrastructure, to keep them informed of the developing situation.
+Throughout the attack and over the weekend, Servelec maintained a constant line of communication with all its customers, including those in the healthcare sector and across its other industries such as utilities, oil and gas and other critical infrastructure, to keep them informed of the developing situation.